-Kotlin was developed by JetBrains team and is officially supported by Google.
-It is an open-source, statically typed language based on the Java Virtual Machine (JVM).
+Kotlin was developed by the JetBrains team and is officially supported by Google.
+It was created largely to address some of the shortcomings of Java.
+Kotlin developers wanted to enable faster coding for Android.
+Kotlin is an open-source, statically typed language based on the Java Virtual Machine (JVM).
 It is both an object-oriented (OOP) and a functional language.
 It has great support for higher-order functions, function types, and lambdas, so it can be used both in object-oriented and functional programming styles.

 Pros of Kotlin

-Why has Kotlin become the first-class language in Android so quickly?
-Kotlin provides several improvements over Java.
-No surprise, Kotlin offers many advantages for building Android apps.
+How do we account for Kotlin’s rapid rise in popularity as Android new official language?
+Kotlin provides several improvements over Java and offers many advantages for building Android apps.

 Kotlin’s intuitive and precise syntax leads to an increase in team efficiency.
 Writing and deploying a program requires less time and fewer lines of code.